Nilesh-mehatre/Indian_state_guess_game/README.md

 ### Prerequisites

-Make sure you have Python installed on your machine.
+Make sure you have Python installed on your machine/system.
 You can download it from [python.org](https://www.python.org/downloads/).

 ### Installation